Opening the era of quasar host studies at high redshift with JWST: Experimental design

 \subsection{CEERS survey imaging and data reduction}

 The CEERS \jwst\ early release science program (ERS Program \#1345) is designed to cover 100 arcmin$^2$ of the AEGIS fields with imaging and spectroscopic data~\citep{CEERS}.
-This program will observe ten pointings with \jwst/NIRCam as parallel with primary fields to be taken with NIRSpec and MIRI.
+This program will observe ten pointings with \jwst/NIRCam, six with NIRSpec in parallel, and four with MIRI in parallel.
 In late June 2022, four pointings (CEERS1, CEERS2, CEERS3, and CEERS6) were completed using 7 NIRCam filters: F115W, F150W, F200W, F277W, F356W, F410M, and F444W.
 The integration times are 2,635 seconds for each filter, with the exception of F115W, which was taken with an exposure time twice as long.
-For the CEERS2 pointing, one additional visit is performed with a slightly different PA and positional offset using filters F200W and F444W.
-We refer the reader to~\citet{Finkelstein2022} for more details on the \jwst\ observations and survey design.
+For the CEERS2 pointing, one additional visit was performed with a slightly different PA and positional offset using filters F200W and F444W.
+We refer the reader to~\citet{Finkelstein2022} and the CEERS overview paper (Finkelstein et al. in prep) for more details on the \jwst\ observations and survey design including the positions of the three dither pattern.
+This information can also be found via the\dataset[DOI]{https://doi.org/10.17909/3pf0-8b20} information.